 Over the last 12 months, Mercury NZ's shares have ranged in value from as little as $4.7204 up to $6.9785.
 A popular way to gauge a stock's volatility is its "beta".

 Beta is a measure of a share's volatility in relation to the market.
 The market (AU average) beta is 1, while Mercury NZ's is 0.5442.
 This would suggest that Mercury NZ's shares are less volatile than average (for this exchange).

 Mercury NZ overview

 Mercury NZ Limited, together with its subsidiaries, engages in the production, trading, and sale of electricity and related activities in New Zealand.
-The company operates through Generation/Wholesale, Retail, and Others segments.
-It operates nine hydro generation stations on the Waikato River; and five geothermal generation stations in the central North Island.
-The company sells electricity to residential, commercial, industrial, and spot market customers through the GLOBUG, Bosco, and Mercury brands.
-It also provides piped natural gas; and sells solar equipment.
+The company operates through Generation/Wholesale, Retail, and Other segments.
+It operates 9 hydro generation stations on the Waikato River; and 5 geothermal generation stations in the central North Island.
+The company sells electricity to residential, commercial, industrial, and spot market customers under the GLOBUG, Bosco, and Mercury brands.
+It also provides piped natural gas.
 The company was formerly known as Mighty River Power Limited and changed its name to Mercury NZ Limited in July 2016.
-Mercury NZ Limited was founded in 1998 and is based in Auckland, New Zealand.
+Mercury NZ Limited was incorporated in 1998 and is based in Auckland, New Zealand.

 Frequently asked questions

 How to buy BITO ETF units | $40.58

 Steps to owning and managing ProShares Bitcoin Strategy ETF units.